ADU Over Garage: Maximizing Space and Value in Your Property

 Increase Property Value with an ADU Over Garage: Real Estate Market Insights

 In the current real estate landscape, the addition of an Accessory Dwelling Unit (ADU) over a garage is more than a mere expansion of living space; it’s a strategic investment that can significantly elevate a property’s market value.
+Particularly in locales like Los Angeles and Southern California, this trend is catching on fast.

 Let’s delve into how an ADU can enhance your property’s appeal and worth in the real estate market: